 Well there is certainly one thing you can do that requires just a little work on your part.
 Seek out any alumnae or collegiate woman you know from any of the sororities on campus (the alumna or collegiate woman does not have to be a graduate/ student of your school’s particular chapter) and ask them to write you a recommendation letter (Member Information Form) for her sorority.
 If a chapter receives a recommendation letter from an alumna on your behalf you aren’t guaranteed a bid of membership, but you will be given closer consideration.

-Each sorority has a slightly different policy, so you’ll want to make sure you check it out before you ask anyone to write you a letter.
+Each sorority and/or school has a slightly different policy, so you’ll want to make sure you check it out before you ask anyone to write you a letter.
 We’ve conveniently linked to each NPC sorority’s policy at the bottom of this post.
+In regards to your college’s policy on recommendation letters…some require them, some recommend them and for others they are just extra help.

 Here are some tips when asking for a recommendation letter: